VasiliAnoshin/Trivia/backend/README.md

 #### POST /questions
 - Genreal:
   - POST a new question,  which will require the question and answer text, category, and difficulty score.
 (When you submit a question on     the "Add" tab, the form will clear and the question will appear at the end of the last page of the questions list in the "List" tab)
+  - Request Argument for Post new question: None
   - Get questions based on a search term.
 Return any questions for whom the search term is a substring of the question.
     (Search by any phrase.
 The questions list will update to include only question that include that string within their question.
     Try using the word "title" to start.)
+  - Request Argument for Search: page

 #### GET /categories/<int:id>/questions
 - Genreal:
   - Get questions based on category.
+  - Request Argument: page
 - Sample: ```curl -X GET localhost:5000/categories/3/questions```
 ```
 {